JUNYOKAN!

 28 February 1942:

 At 1900, after refueling, HOUSTON and PERTH sortie for Tjilatjap via the Sunda Strait.
-At 2215, they attack Japanese troop transports that are screened only by destroyers HARUSAME, HATAKAZE and FUBUKI.
+At 2215, they attack Japanese troop transports screened only by destroyers HARUSAME, HATAKAZE and FUBUKI.
 The destroyers make smoke to mask the transports.
 FUBUKI charges and launches a salvo of torpedoes at HOUSTON and PERTH.

-At 2300, the Western Support Force's MIKUMA and MOGAMI, destroyer SHIKINAMI, Third Escort Force's light cruiser NATORI and e destroyers SHIRAKUMO, MURAKUMO, SHIRAYUKI, HATSUYUKI and ASAKAZE arrive and engage HOUSTON and PERTH with gunfire and torpedoes.
+At 2300, the Western Support Force's MIKUMA and MOGAMI, destroyer SHIKINAMI, Third Escort Force's light cruiser NATORI and destroyers SHIRAKUMO, MURAKUMO, SHIRAYUKI, HATSUYUKI and ASAKAZE arrive and engage HOUSTON and PERTH with gunfire and torpedoes.

 During the battle, the Japanese fire about 90 torpedoes.
-Post-battle analyses indicate that MOGAMI's and FUBUKI's torpedoes probably sank five Japanese transports including RYUJO MARU carrying the commander of the invading 16th Army, LtGen Imamura Hitoshi.
+Post-battle analyses indicate that MOGAMI's and FUBUKI's torpedoes probably sank five Japanese transports including RYUJO MARU, carrying the commander of the invading 16th Army, LtGen Imamura Hitoshi.
 Imamura jumps into the sea, but survives.

 At 2308, torpedoes strike both HOUSTON and PERTH.
-At 2342, PERTH sinks.

 1 March 1942:

 At 0850, CruDiv 5's NACHI and HAGURO with destroyers YAMAKAZE and KAWAKAZE sight damaged cruiser HMS EXETER, destroyers HMS ENCOUNTER and USS POPE (DD-225) that are enroute to the Sunda Strait from Surabaya.
-At 1150, the Support Force's ASHIGARA and MYOKO with destroyers AKEBONO and IKAZUCHI also sight and exchange fire with the EXETER group.
+At 1150, the Support Force's ASHIGARA and MYOKO with destroyers AKEBONO and INAZUMA also sight and exchange fire with the EXETER group.
 At 1245, NACHI and HAGURO also open fire on EXETER.

+At 1250, EXETER is hit by shells, set afire and goes dead in water.
+AKEBONO and INAZUMA launch 18 torpedoes.
+At 1330, EXETER sinks.
 MYOKO and ASHIGARA damage LtCdr E. V. St. J. Morgan's destroyer HMS ENCOUNTER by a near miss from an 8-inch salvo.
 ENCOUNTER's Chief Engineer reports that repairs will take two hours.
 Surrounded and motionless with only one gun firing, Morgan orders his ship scuttled and her crew to abandon ship.
 At 1335, ENCOUNTER rolls over and sinks.
+[4]

 Old destroyer POPE escapes the engagement with the cruisers, only to be sunk at 1540 in attacks by aircraft from CHITOSE, MIZUHO and RYUJO.

-That same day, LtCdr W. G. Chapple’s USS PERMIT (SS-178) sights “a heavy cruiser, two light cruisers and several destroyers” N of Surabaya.
+That same day, LtCdr W. G. Chapple's USS PERMIT (SS-178) sights "a heavy cruiser, two light cruisers and several destroyers" N of Surabaya.
 In fact, this may be NACHI and HAGURO.
-Chapple makes an approach and fires three torpedoes at a destroyer from only 600 yards – but misses.
+Chapple makes an approach and fires three torpedoes at a destroyer from only 600 yds – but misses.

 3 March 1942: